etorreborre/registry/doc/reference.md

    `makeEither @a`      | make a value and return `Left <an error>` if the value cannot be built `makeUnsafe @a`      | make a value and throw an exception if the value cannot be built

+You can also make "specialized" values with `makeSpecialized @a @b`, `makeSpecializedFast @a @b`,... where the value `b` is made in the context of building a value of type `a`.
+This uses possible specializations of the registry.
+Similarly if the specialization is declared for a specific "path" in the value graph you can use `makeSpecializedPath`, `makeSpecializedPathFast` and so on.

 ###### Speed-up compilation times

 <table>